Season Dates and Times

 - Within 100 m of a fish trap maintained by the IFS.

-- Lake Sorell is closed to the public until further notice due to the Carp Management Program.
+Lake Sorell may be closed from time to time at short notice due to the Carp Management Program.
+Please check www.ifs.tas.gov.au.

 Indigenous Fish Waters